hamzadek/chapter-one-check-point/README.md

-# welcone and environment set up
+# welcome and environment set up